 Storing garlic – correctly – can allow you to maximize its potential shelf-life.
 The proper storing techniques are to keep the garlic in the dark and store it in a dry area that is room temperature.
 Keep it in a container that allows for air circulation, no plastic bags or closed containers (this will encourage mold growth and drastically reduce the life of the clove).

-This garlic keeper keeps garlic fresh and looks good doing it.
+This garlic keeper from Amazon keeps garlic fresh and looks good doing it.

 Also, do not put the garlic in the refrigerator while it’s still whole.
 Remember, keeping it away from moisture is essential for extending its shelf-life, and the fridge is moisture’s best friend.